tonk-labs/dappicom/notes/how_to_write_an_instruction.md

  }
 ```

-1. First we get the register x using a getter function [check trace read]
+1. First we get the register x using a getter function `[requires we verify trace read]`
 2. Next we do a wrapping add (there is a function to help us in the helpers module)
-3. Finally we set x using the setter function  [check trace write]
+3. Finally we set x using the setter function  `[requires we verify trace write]`
-4. Now you can see there is an access to the status register with a getter function [check trace read]
+4. Now you can see there is an access to the status register with a getter function `[requires we verify trace read]`
-5. If we look into the [set_zn_status` function, we see that the status register is set directly, so there is nothing to do here
+5. If we look into the `set_zn_status` function, we see that the status register is set directly, so there is nothing to do here
-6. Finally we take the new status (which is accessed directly) and set it using the setter function [check trace write]
+6. Finally we take the new status (which is accessed directly) and set it using the setter function `[requires we verify trace write]`

+Once we have constrained all the reads and writes we will need to generate the intermediary permutation product and return it which is used to verify correct execution along the recursion tree.
+All files will need this and it should be present in the stubbed code.

 That's all there is to it!